armandossrecife/my_validation3/my_hypothesis_tests.md

 ## 2. The statistical test (Chi-squared test, Mann-Whitney U test).

 The choice of statistical test will depend on the specific characteristic you are testing.
-For example, to test the hypothesis that issues with architectural impact affect a substantial number of files, you can use a chi-squared test.
+For example: to test the hypothesis that issues with architectural impact issues with architectural impact require more time for resolution you can use a Mann-Whitney U test.
-To test the hypothesis that issues with architectural impact issues with architectural impact require more time for resolution you can use a Mann-Whitney U test.
+The chi-squared test must be used to normalized data.

 ## 3. Collect data.